Mental Health Facilities Platte County, MO

 Childrens Center - 5.8 miles from Platte, MO

-Childrens Center is a mental health center in Clay County, Missouri, located at 2501 Ne 46th Street, 64116 zip code.
+Childrens Center is a mental health facility in Clay County, MO, located at 2501 Ne 46th Street, 64116.
 Childrens Center provides residential treatment and outpatient treatment.
-Childrens Center offers cognitive behavioral therapy, behavior modification and activity therapy to children / adolescents.
+Childrens Center provides activity therapy, behavior modification and group therapy to children / adolescents.
 Childrens Center also supports people with trauma.
-More services available at Childrens Center include education services, psychosocial rehabilitation services and vocational rehabilitation services.
+Some other services available at Childrens Center include housing services, supported housing and vocational rehabilitation services.

 Learn More